Dwebs911/dwebs911.github.io/index.md

 ## Work History

-### May 2021 - Present / Research Assistant - Government of Manitoba - Mabitoba Accessibility Office
+### May 2021 - Present / Research Assistant/Web Developer - Government of Manitoba - Mabitoba Accessibility Office
 - Used web technologies such as HTML, CSS, and JavaScript to create, update, and maintain MAO Webpages.
 - Analysis and Submition of design reccomendations with a focus on accessibility and compliance with the Accessibility Standard for Information and Communication
 - Created Mabitoba Accessibility Office event transcripts, and edited webinar videos using the Adobe suite.